Launch your business in 10 days!

 Are you looking for business ideas that don’t require a lot of money?
-We’ve found 27 low-cost small business ideas to inspire entrepreneurs.
+We’ve done more than 300 interviews and conducted industry analysis to gather 27 great low-cost small business ideas.
 We’ll help you find the cheapest business to start based on your needs.

-You might have to skimp on some of the best practices, like getting an LLC or business insurance, to get started faster, but with online business ideas and home-based business ideas, that isn’t an issue.
-These business opportunities will help you find something to start earning income quickly.
+You might have to skimp on some of the best practices, like getting an LLC or business insurance, to get started faster, but with online and home-based business ideas, that isn’t an issue.
+These business opportunities could help you start earning income quickly.

 What Kind of Business Should I Start?

-When you want to start a business with little money, the most important thing to consider is the cost of starting and sustaining the business.
-To determine the cheapest business to open, consider these factors:
+When you look for low-cost business ideas, the most important thing to consider is the cost of starting and sustaining the business.

-3. Traveling to job sites means you have additional costs like commercial insurance, general liability insurance, mileage, and travel time.
+3. Traveling to job sites means you’ll have additional costs, including commercial insurance, general liability insurance, mileage, and travel time.

 What is the Cheapest Easiest Business to Start?

-A house cleaning business can be started with the supplies in your own home.
+You can start a house cleaning business with the supplies in your own home.
 Plus, you should already know how to do most of the tasks.
 That’s what makes a cleaning business the cheapest small business to start.

 #1.
 House Cleaning Business

 If you’re interested in starting your own business cleaning houses, the UpFlip 7-Figure Cleaning Business Blueprint will give you all the knowledge and resources you need.
-It’s taught by Chris Mondragon, who started Queen Bee Cleaning Services with $5,000 and has grown it to a revenue of $120,000 a month (see our interview with Chris).
+It’s taught by Chris Mondragon, who started Queen Bee Cleaning Services with $5,000 and has grown it to bring in $120,000 in revenue per month.

 • Can start from home as a solo entrepreneur